 The Motor Accident Injuries Act 2017 and associated Regulation and Guidelines set out the procedure the parties must adhere to in a claim for common law damages.
 These Guidelines assist in assessing compliance with that procedure.

-Unless the claim is exempted from the DRS system, costs are regulated.
+Unless the claim is exempted from the PIC system, costs are regulated.
 These Guidelines assist in calculating regulated costs for the assessment of damages, medical assessments, merit reviews, miscellaneous claims assessment and medico-legal fees.

 These Guidelines assist in determining the kinds of disputes which may be subject to medical assessment, merit review and miscellaneous claims assessment and the regulated fees available to the parties.